Produce

 1

-Wash blueberries gently under cool running water just before eating or using.
+Wash blueberries under cool, running water just before consumption.

 2